aws-cloudformation/cloudformation-guard/README.md

 > Yes.
 Guard supports a built-in unit testing framework to test policy rules and clauses.
 This gives customers confidence that their guard policy rules work as intended.
 You can learn more about this unit testing framework in this doc [Guard: Unit Testing](docs/UNIT_TESTING.md)

 **8)** **Does Guard support rule categories?**
 > Yes.
 Guard supports running several rule-sets together for validating policies.
 You can create multiple rule files, each with its own intended purpose.
 For example, you can create one rules file for S3, second one for Dynamo DB, third one for access management, and so on.
 Alternatively, you can create a rules file for all your security related rules, second one for cost compliance, and so on.
-You can run Guard against all these rule files at once for enforcement.
+You can run Guard against all these rule files at once for evaluation.
 Refer example rules file [Guard: Clauses](docs/CLAUSES.md), [Guard: Complex Composition](docs/COMPLEX_COMPOSITION.md).

-**9) Where can I enforce Guard policies?**
+**9) Where can I evaluate Guard policies?**
-> Guard supports the entire spectrum of end-to-end enforcement of policy checks.
+> Guard supports the entire spectrum of end-to-end evaluation of policy checks.
 The tool supports bringing in shift-left practices as close as running it directly at development time, integrated into code repositories via hooks like GitHub Actions for pull requests, and into CI/CD pipelines such as AWS CodePipeline pipelines and Jenkins (just exec process).

 **10) What are you not telling me?
 This sounds too good to be true.**
 > Guard is a DSL and an accompanying CLI tool that allows easy-to-use definitions for declaring and enforcing policies.
 Today the tool supports local file-based execution of a category of policies.
 Guard doesn’t support the following things today, along with workarounds for some: